linrunner/tlp-doc/developers/dependencies.rst

 tp-smapi - *depends optional*
-    External kernel modules providing battery charge thresholds and recalibration for ThinkPads before model year 2011 as well as specific :command:`tlp-stat -b` output until model year 2011.
+    External kernel modules providing battery charge thresholds and recalibration for ThinkPads prior to the `Sandy Bridge` generation (2011) and specific :command:`tlp-stat -b` output up to that generation.
 See :ref:`bc-vendor-thinkpad-legacy`.

 .. include:: /include/no-package-dep.rst